 The purpose of an association is for members to pursue an agreed aim in which they all have an interest, but without making a financial profit.
 The ultimate objective of a commercial company is to generate a profit, by means of fabricating a product or supplying a service which can be sold to customers, so that the profit can be distributed to the partners or shareholders.
-Non-profit or not-for-profit associations are thus distinguished from the commercial sector, and also from organisations in the public sector, which are funded by governmental authorities.
+Non-profit or not-forprofit associations are thus distinguished from the commercial sector, and also from organisations in the public sector, which are funded by governmental authorities.

 An association's objective is stated in its foundation statutes or charter.
-A nonprofit association must never be a disquise for a commercial enterprise.
+A non-profit association must never be a disguise for a commercial enterprise.
 The purpose can be encapsulated in a mission statement, which may be broadly aspirational - 'Save the world' or 'develop our industry' - or more specific - 'dig 100 wells in the desert'.
-The extraordinary range of international associations is amply demonstrated by the thousands documented its Yearbook.
+The extraordinary range of international associations is amply demonstrated by the thousands documented by the Union of International Associations in its Yearbook.